Skip to main content

 Why Hire The Lyon Firm for a BIPA Case?

-Contact Joe Lyon to learn more about your privacy rights, and to file a claim following data privacy violations.
-The Lyon Firm works diligently to identify workplace data privacy violations, and represent plaintiffs in class action biometrics invasion of privacy cases.
-Joe Lyon works with leading law firms across the country, and engages multi-national corporations in various negligent security cases.
+Contact The Lyon Firm to learn more about your privacy rights and to file a claim following data privacy violations.
+Our firm works diligently to identify workplace data privacy violations and represent plaintiffs in class action biometrics invasion of privacy cases.
+Joe Lyon works with leading law firms across the country and engages multi-national corporations in various negligent security cases.

-Victims of privacy violations may face a serious risk of identity theft, and may seek compensation from employers or companies who violate their privacy rights.
-Data Privacy cases often involve hundreds or thousands of individuals and plaintiffs can be rewarded with large settlements.
+Victims of privacy violations may face a serious risk of identity theft and may seek compensation from employers or companies that violate their privacy rights.
+Data privacy cases often involve hundreds or thousands of individuals, and plaintiffs can be rewarded with large settlements.

 The Lyon Firm is currently involved in Class Action Data Breach & Data Privacy litigation and offers free, confidential consultations to plaintiffs nationwide.
-Contact us for an invasion of privacy or data theft case review.
+Contact us online or call (513) 381-2333 for an invasion of privacy or data theft case review.

 photo of biometrics data privacy attorney Joe Lyon